-In accordance with the CAREB Guidance non-local (external) serious adverse events should be reported to the REB in the form of periodic safety update reports, accompanied by information that is meaningful and of use to the REB.
-The contents of the safety report(s) should ordinarily at a minimum, include a sponsor analysis of the significance of the adverse event or perhaps such an analysis from an independent Data

-Safety Monitoring Board (DSMB), with (where appropriate) a discussion of previous similar events.
-Investigators may rely on the sponsor's assessment and provide to the REB a periodic safety update report prepared by the sponsor.
+In accordance with the CAREB Guidance, non-local serious adverse events should be reported to the REB in the form of periodic safety update reports, accompanied by information that is meaningful and of use to the REB.
+The contents of the safety report(s) should, at a minimum, include a sponsor analysis of the significance of the adverse event or perhaps such an analysis from an independent Data Safety Monitoring Board (DSMB), with (where appropriate) a discussion of previous similar events.
+In vestigators may rely on the sponsor's assessment and provide to the REB a periodic safety update report prepared by the sponsor.
 The format used for annual safety reports is acceptable.
-Such reports should be submitted using the REQUEST FOR ACKNOWLEDGEMENT Form.
+Such reports should be submitted using the request for acknowledgment form on the ROMEO Research Platform.

-The Fraser Health REB will ONLY accept individual case reports of non-local (external) SAE's if they are unanticipated problems.
+The FHREB will ONLY accept individual case reports of non-local (external) SAE's if they are unanticipated problems.
 The report must include all of the following information: